FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 Computing value
 ^^^^^^^^^^^^^^^^

 The computation of the value is what drives the scheduling optimization.
 This value is usually monetary, and in that case there should be some form of market configured.
 This can be a constant or time-of-use tariff, or a real market.
-However, there are other possibilities, for instance if the optimisation goal is to minimise the CO₂ consumption.
+However, there are other possibilities, for instance if the optimisation goal is to minimise CO₂ emissions.
 Then, the realised value is avoided CO₂, which nowadays has an assumed value, e.g. in `the EU ETS carbon market <https://ember-climate.org/data/carbon-price-viewer/>`_.

 Accounting / Sharing value